fungsi1984/rusty/README.md

     - 2-8, the fastest one
     - 2-16, fast, short without unwrap
     - 2-20, unsafe but clean enough
-    - 2-24, end of our journey
+    - 2-24, end of our journey. it is fast, with error handling without unwrap
 - 16, nice handling test case.
     - try not use clone(). and let see move works.
     - using to_vec could get rid clone()